I used to blow my budget almost every month. I’m not proud to admit it, but I’m guessing plenty of other people can

 If I’m being honest, I was a little horrified.
 I couldn’t believe how much we were spending on takeout each month!

 Once I knew where my money was going, I could decide where I wanted my money to be going instead.
 And tracking my expenses throughout the month helps me to make sure I’m sticking to my plan.

 I use the budgeting app You Need a Budget to track my expenses throughout the month.

 Figure out your “worth-it” expenses

 One trick I recommend to people is to keep a spreadsheet of their expenses and then go through it later and decide whether each expense was worth it to them.
 In other words, are they glad they made that purchase, and would they make it again?

 A really good example of this comes into play with eating out.
 My husband and I love eating out, and our date nights are sacred to us.
 They’re always a worth-it expense.

 But we really don’t eat at chain restaurants or fast food often.
 So when we impulsively grab a quick dinner because we don’t feel like cooking, it’s less likely to feel worth it.
-I remember that when we’re feeling the urge to spend, and it helps us to save unless it’s a worth-it expense.
+I remember that when we’re feeling the urge to spend, it helps us to save unless it’s a worth-it expense.

 You can use this tool for so many things.
 Another example for me is makeup.
 I don’t wear makeup every day, and I’m fine with the drugstore stuff.
 Therefore, expensive makeup just wouldn’t be worth it for me.
 But there are plenty of other areas in my budget where I’m happy to splurge for the nicer stuff.
 For example, I will never pass on seeing my favorite bands in concert, no matter the cost of the tickets.

 We’ve all gone over budget — don’t beat yourself up over it!
 There are plenty of easy tricks that you can start implementing in your budget and your life to help you stick to a budget every month (or at least almost every month).